jsonnet-libs/jsonnet-training-course/_gen/lesson2.md

 > **Tracking version**
 >
-> The default tracking `version` used by jsonnet-bundler is `master`, new Github repos
+> The default tracking `version` used by jsonnet-bundler is `master`, new GitHub repos
 > default to the `main` tag.
 To override this, add `@main` to the URI:
 >
 > `$ jb install github.com/jsonnet-libs/xtd@main`